 North & South has some of the most glamorous cartoon visuals.
 Throughout, there is a high level of humorous artistry which I find stunning thanks to how each scene is presented using bright colours and lovely animations.
 The overhead battles are my favourite, what's better than running down troops on horseback?

 The audio is magnificent with a quirky intro tune that is unforgettable.
-It paves the way perfectly because it's nothing like I imagined for something that's based on the troubles of a young America.
+It paves the way perfectly because it's nothing like I imagined for something based on the troubles of a young America.
 Sound effects are a big deal and massively entertaining with great quality and humour.
-So, the French actually have a sense of humour?
-Nice!
+So, do the French have a sense of humour? ;o)

 The CryptO'pinion?

-I wouldn't describe North And South as a serious strategy war game.
+I wouldn't describe North And South as a serious war game.
 It was never meant to be that.
-There are elements but, it's quite a simple affair with battles, fort invasions, etc. These are more arcade than tactical.
+There are elements but, it's a simple affair with battles, fort invasions, etc. These are more arcade than tactical.
 In fact, I could bang on all day about the battles, humour, funny sounds, etc but this isn't what makes North & South a great game.
-Of course, they are valid points, but I feel North & South is actually quite a simple concept.
-One that has been perfectly executed.
+Of course, they are valid points, but I feel North & South is a simple concept, perfectly executed.

-This is an extremely enjoyable yet completely unrealistic reenactment of the American Civil War but something to play time & time again.
+An extremely enjoyable, unrealistic reenactment of the American Civil War.
+Something to play time & time again.
 It's absolutely superb and will appeal to all equally.
 So boot up North & South and enjoy a masterpiece.

 What a cool menu screen this is.
 Click around the screen to see what's what.